The Poet II

 The Poet II is the fourteenth studio album by American musician Bobby Womack.
 The album was released in 1984, by Beverly Glen Music.
-The album features three duets with fellow soul legend Patti LaBelle, including the top three R&B charted ballad, "Love Has Finally Come At Last", and the more modest follow-up, "It Takes a Lot of Strength to Say Goodbye".
+The album features three duets with Patti LaBelle, including the top three R&B charted ballad, "Love Has Finally Come at Last", and the more modest follow-up, "It Takes a Lot of Strength to Say Goodbye".
 It also includes the top 75 UK dance hit, "Tell Me Why".
-The UK music magazine NME named it the best album of 1984.
+NME named it the best album of 1984.